-5.2.1 Job applicants or employees with qualifying disabilities who are seeking accommodations to help them perform the essential functions of their jobs should contact the Accommodations

-Coordinator in Human Resources.
+5.2.1 Job applicants or employees with qualifying disabilities who are seeking accommodations to help them perform the essential functions of their jobs should contact the Accommodations Coordinator in Human Resources.
 Supervisors (employees who supervise staff, administrators, or faculty) who receive disability accommodation requests from university employees must promptly report such requests to the Accommodations Coordinator in Human Resources.
-Students shall make requests for disability accommodations related to academics or other university services (except employment) through the Accessibility Services Office.
+Students shall make requests for disability accommodations related to academics or other university services (except employment) through the Office of Accessibility Services.

-5.2.2 Employees who are seeking accommodations due to their sincerely held religious beliefs should contact the Accommodations Coordinator in Human Resources.
-Supervisors who receive religious accommodation requests from university employees must promptly report such requests to the Accommodations Coordinator in Human Resources, who shall manage the accommodations process with the employee.
-Students who are seeking accommodations due to their sincerely held religious beliefs should contact their professor(s) and follow the procedures in Policy 601 Classroom Instruction and Management, including but not limited to consulting with the EO/AA Director before the professor denies an accommodation.
+5.2.2 Employees who are seeking accommodations due to their sincerely held religious beliefs should contact the Office for Equal Opportunity and Affirmative Action.
+Supervisors who receive religious accommodation requests from university employees must promptly report such requests to the OEO/AA, who shall manage the accommodations process with the employee.
+Students who are seeking accommodations due to their sincerely held religious beliefs should contact their professor(s) and follow the procedures in Policy 601 Classroom Instruction and

+Management, including but not limited to consulting with the EO/AA Director before the professor denies an accommodation.
 If students believe a religious accommodation request has been wrongfully denied, they may contact the OEO/AA for assistance.